3 things about atypical anorexia nervosa that may surprise you

 In this blog post, we will cover everything you need to know about atypical anorexia nervosa.
 We will discuss what it is, how it differs from other forms of anorexia nervosa, and how it can be treated.

 Atypical anorexia nervosa refers to the intense fear of gaining weight or becoming fat with the addition of restrictive eating behaviors.
-This can include people that don’t even experience extreme weight loss or those that are at a normal weight.
+This can include people who don’t even experience extreme weight loss or those who are at normal weight.

 It’s easy to think that a normal body weight means this eating disorder can’t be that serious.
 However, atypical anorexia nervosa is a very real and dangerous eating disorder.
-People with this eating disorder often have a distorted view of their body.
-This can lead to severe body dysmorphia, which is when a person becomes fixated on a perceived flaw in their appearance.
+When you suffer from this eating disorder, you may often have a distorted view of your body.
+This can lead to severe body dysmorphia, which is when you become fixated on a perceived flaw in your appearance.

 Atypical anorexia nervosa can also have severe physical consequences.
-People with this eating disorder often restrict their food intake to the point where they’re not getting the nutrients their body needs.
+When you suffer from this eating disorder, you may often restrict your food intake to the point where you’re not getting the nutrients your body needs.
 This can lead to a whole host of health problems, such as hair loss, brittle nails, and fatigue.

 The main symptom of atypical anorexia nervosa is food restriction, which can be either intentional or unintentional.
 Other symptoms may include: